 Our children are well-prepared for the future.
 We offer robust and diverse educational opportunities with a variety of post-secondary educational and training opportunities.

-We are building a strong local economy based on renewable resources, agriculture, seafood, high technology, retirement, recreation, and tourism.
+We are building a strong local economy based on renewable resources, agriculture, seafood, high technology, retirement, recreation and tourism.

-Our government is efficient, open, and responsive to citizen needs and concerns.
+Our government is efficient, open and responsive to citizen needs and concerns.

 Calvert County Comprehensive Plan Government and Community Facilities Goals

-Goal 1: Establish policies and strategies that provide for high-quality, responsive, and cost-effective services to residents, businesses, and organizations in the county.
+Goal 1: Establish policies and strategies that provide for high-quality, responsive and cost-effective services to residents, businesses and organizations in the county.

-Goal 2: Maintain the high quality of educational facilities: public schools, college, and libraries.
+Goal 2: Maintain the high quality of educational facilities: public schools, college and libraries.

 Goal 3: Provide access to a variety of quality recreational environments and opportunities.